Carreau/phd-dissertation/parts/part3.rst

 on beads as well as simulations investigate the effect of cross-linking and Capping Protein on the formed actin gel.
-It can be seen both experimentally and in simulation that a network of filaments escape from what is defined as the actin cortex.
+It can be seen both experimentally and in simulation that a network of filaments escape from what is defined as the actin cortex (:num:`Fig fig-bead-tirf`).
 The effect of these long filaments is not taken into account in the `in-silico` system where the analysis is restricted to filaments shorter than 10 µm.
 Only the effect of dense entangled actin networks generated from primers randomly placed  on the bead surface participate in the increase of tension and contribute to symmetry breaking.

+.. _fig-bead-tirf:
 .. figure:: /figs/Bead-tirf-fluo-sim.png
     :width: 70%